rjdean123/rjdean123.github.io/_posts/2016-05-25-cardboard-game.md

 This game is a first-person turret shooter, loosely inspired by Space Invaders.
 To play:

-# To look around, just look around (pretty straightforward)
+* To look around, just look around (pretty straightforward)
-# To shoot, press the button on the Cardboard (or tap the screen)
+* To shoot, press the button on the Cardboard (or tap the screen)

 ![Monster Image]("../cardboardgame/textures/objects/alien.png")
-{: .image-right}